September 18, 2020

 For startups, raising money is key to ensuring they ‘kick start’ their business.
-Attracting investors to invest in what may prove to be a risky venture is challenging, which is why obtaining SEIS and EIS relief can be valuable.
+Attracting potential investors to invest in what may prove to be a risky venture is challenging, which is why obtaining EIS and SEIS relief can be valuable.

-EIS provides investors with up to 30% of their investment back in income tax relief (plus investors can defer up to 50% capital gains tax until after the EIS investment matures).
+EIS (or the Enterprise Investment Scheme) provides investors with up to 30% of their investment back in income tax relief (plus investors can defer up to 50% capital gains tax until after the EIS investment matures).
 Loss relief can also be set against investors’ capital gains tax or income tax in the year of disposal or the previous year.

 A company can raise up to £150,000 in total under SEIS and up to £5 million per year subject to a cap of £12 million under EIS (and any other venture capital schemes).

 Because of the tax advantages to investors, a lot of companies seek to obtain advance assurance from HMRC to attract investors.
 However, the rules surrounding SEIS and EIS can be complicated to understand and therefore we’ve put together this blog to outline some of the most common mistakes made by companies when dealing with SEIS and EIS.

 Although it’s possible for an investor to invest in the same company and claim both SEIS and EIS relief, SEIS funds must be raised first!
 If a company mistakenly issues an EIS compliance statement, it cannot withdraw, revoke or replace it and SEIS relief will be denied.
 It’s therefore important that the company ensures its admin is in order or instruct professionals to deal with it for them.

 This means that an investor mustn’t be subscribing for shares in the company as part of an arrangement that includes another person subscribing for shares in the company in which the investor or related party has a substantial interest.